Worek Plan: Plan

-The plan was created for the five Polish submarines Orzeł (Eagle), Wilk (Wolf), Sęp (Vulture), Żbik (Wild Cat) and Ryś (Lynx) to use, in the event superior enemy surface forces took control of the Baltic Sea (the Polish surface navy consisted only of four destroyers, some minelayers, minesweepers, and gunboats).
+The plan was created for the five Polish submarines Orzeł (Eagle), Wilk (Wolf), Sęp (Vulture), Żbik (Wild Cat) and Ryś (Lynx) to use in the event that superior enemy surface forces took control of the Baltic Sea (the Polish surface navy consisted only of four destroyers, some minelayers, minesweepers, and gunboats).

 The submarines were to operate near the Polish coast, in the area of the Danzig Bay and the Hel Peninsula.
 They were to conserve their limited munitions for "significant military targets" (destroyer or larger) shelling the Polish coast or attempting to land forces on it and interdict naval traffic between the German mainland and East Prussia.
 Wilk, Ryś, and Żbik were to mine the Gulf of Danzig.
 The plan explicitly stated that the submarines were to act according to international law, and single, unarmed ships had to be warned before being attacked.

 In the event that all Polish naval bases were overrun, the submarines were to operate in the Baltic before evacuating to Britain.
 If that wasn't possible, the plan called for them to seek internment in a neutral port.

 Orzeł was to take the position furthest inside Danzig Bay, from Jastarnia to the estuary of the Vistula river.
 East of Orzeł, in the entry to the Bay, was the place for Wilk.
 The remaining three submarines were to operate north of the Bay: Sęp was further West near Rozewie, Ryś was further east, and Żbik in the middle.
 They had separate areas for recharging batteries during the night: Orzeł even deeper within Danzig Bay, and the other ships north of their positions.

 At the beginning of September, Sęp, Ryś, and Żbik were at Hel, while Wilk and Orzel were in Oksywie.